Stuk/jszip/documentation/api_jszip/generate.md

 encoding of this field and JSZip will use UTF-8.
 With non ASCII characters you might get encoding issues if the file archiver doesn't use UTF-8 to decode the comment.

+Note for the `streamFiles` option : in a zip file, the size and the crc32 of the content are placed before the actual content : to write it we must process the whole file.
+When this option is `false` (the default) the processed file is held in memory.
+It takes more memory but generates a zip file which should be read by every program.
+When this options is `true`, we stream the file and use data descriptors at the end of the entry.
+This option uses less memory but some program might not support data descriptors (and won't accept the generated zip file).

 If not set, JSZip will use the field `comment` on its `options`.